pipe-cd/pipecd/docs/development.md

 or directly install its [binary](https://github.com/bazelbuild/bazelisk/releases) from the release page.

 ## Repositories
+- [pipe](https://github.com/pipe-cd/pipe): contains all source code
+- [manifests](https://github.com/pipe-cd/manifests): contains all released manifests
-- [pipe](https://github.com/kapetanios/pipe): contains all code and documentations.
+- [site](https://github.com/pipe-cd/site):  contains all documentations and site
+- [examples](https://github.com/pipe-cd/examples): contains some examples to demonstrate how to use PipeCD

 ## Build and test with Bazel